radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 : As defined in DTLS {{RFC9147}}.
 A DTLS record is always contained in one UDP datagram.

 (D)TLS connection:
-: A single DTLS communication channel (with DTLS this is a synonym for Association).
+: A single (D)TLS communication channel (with DTLS this is a synonym for Association).

 UDP datagram:
 : A UDP packet, including the header and data.